ngrogg/android-debian-terminal-config/README.md

 # Android Debian Terminal Config

 ## Overview
-An attempt at a BASH script to configure the Android Debian Terminal into a development environment.
+An attempt to create a BASH script to configure the Android Debian terminal into a development environment.

 ## Prerequisites
 Enable the Android Terminal.
 Some Android devices may lack support for this feature. <br>